ecohealthalliance/targets-mermaid-test/README.md

 ## Problem

-A mermaid graph embedded in an Rmarkdown document that is rendered via a targets workflow is erroring with the following message:
+A mermaid graph embedded in an Rmarkdown document that is rendered via a `targets` workflow is erroring with the following message:

 ``` r
 argument "store" is missing, with no default
 ```

-This document used to render properly without issues at earlier stages of project but after a few months and a few `targets` versions later, the error above was encountered.
+This document used to render properly without issues at earlier stages of project but after a few months and a few `targets` versions later (started at v1.1.3 and currently at v1.3.2), the error above was encountered.

 Hence the suspicion that maybe `targets` version was the culprit more so that there is [discussion